Becoming a Peer Science Leader

-We are currently taking applications for Fall 2013 Peer Leader positions.
+We are now taking applications for Winter 2014 Peer Leaders.
 We will need Peer Leaders for the following science courses:

-Complete the application and return to Seri Lowell in Coram 224 By Wednesday, March 20.
-Interviews will begin on Thursday, March 21.
+Complete the application and return it to Seri Lowell in Coram 224 by Tuesday, November 12.
+Interviews will be scheduled November 13 – 22.